 A Delray Beach shoplifting Lawyer at Leifert & Leifert will be able to help you.
 A theft Attorney can explain the state’s complex shoplifting laws and why you are facing the charges brought by the Prosecutor.
 An Attorney can then work to discover the evidence in the case and work to bring the best possible result in Court.

 The state laws do not use the term shoplifting when describing the act of taking merchandise from a store.
 Instead, Florida Statute § 812.015 defines “retail theft” as the taking possession of merchandise with the intent to deprive the merchant of the use of that item.
 As a result, the act of taking an item out of a store without paying is retail theft.
+It’s important to note that this offense doesn’t require that you make it out of the store with the merchandise.
+Shoplifting can include taking merchandise without paying, but it also covers several other actions.
+For example, switching price tags, hiding items in a bag or clothing, or trying to pay less than the listed price or walking past the last point of sale can all lead to a charge.
+Last point of sale means that you do not have to leave the store to get charges, simply passing the last register or place where you can pay is enough.

 However, the law also includes other acts that constitute shoplifting.
 It is also retail theft for a person to alter or remove a store’s label, remove a shopping cart from the store’s property, or transfer a product from one container to another.
 Additionally, it is illegal to possess or attempt to use any object that is for the purpose of defeating a store’s antitheft security measures.
 As a result, police officers can charge a person with shoplifting under a variety of scenarios.
 A Delray Beach Attorney could help to explain exactly why a person is facing allegations of retail theft.

-What are the Penalties for Shoplifting in Delray Beach?
+What are the Penalties for Shoplifting?

 However, the state’s laws can result in enhanced penalties when an alleged theft affects a store owner.
-If the value of the item is at least $750 and the suspect works with another person or commits multiple acts within a 30-day period, the offense rises to the level of a Felony of the third degree.
+If the value of the item is at least $750 or the suspect works with another person or commits multiple acts within a 30-day period, the offense rises to the level of a Felony of the third degree.
 Convictions here can result in a maximum prison sentence of up to five years.
 A subsequent conviction for a Felony-level shoplifting case makes the offense a Felony of the second degree.
 A Delray Beach shoplifting Lawyer can provide more information about the seriousness of a retail theft allegation.

 In addition to legal penalties, shoplifting convictions may have severe non-legal consequences as this is considered a crime of dishonesty and also a “morals” crime.
 A shoplifting conviction may result in a permanent criminal record.
 This could affect future employment prospects, housing applications, and educational opportunities.
 The shoplifter may be held liable for civil damages and be required to compensate the merchant for the stolen merchandise, any damage caused, and legal fees.
 Retail establishments may enforce civil recovery programs to seek additional monetary compensation from shoplifters to cover their security costs.
 We work extremely hard to limit any collateral penalties from this charge to our clients.